 - other potentially more serious traumas

 These tissues can take anywhere from weeks to months to heal.
-We recommend that your son been seen by a trained Physical Therapist to get a better picture of the problem.
-A Physical Therapist is well trained in assessing these types of conditions using a thorough process that can help identify exactly what the injured tissues are and how we can further treat them.
+We recommend that your son been seen by a trained physical therapist to get a better picture of the problem.
+A PT is well trained in assessing these types of conditions using a thorough process that can help identify exactly what the injured tissues are and how we can further treat them.
 They can also help you figure out if your son requires further assessment by another medical provider.

-**This reply is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician, physical therapist, or other qualified health provider with any questions you may have regarding a medical condition.
+Please note, this reply is for informational purposes only.
+It’s not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the advice of your physician, physical therapist, or other qualified health provider with a medical condition.